Free Things to Do in Gyeongju

 Get outside and explore without spending a dime.

-Namsan Mountain Temple Ruins Hike Free
+Namsan Mountain Ridge Trail Free

 Budget-Friendly Extras